In wasting children, a richer India sees "national shame"

 ECONOMIC TOLL

-India's neglect of its young - 48 percent are stunted, 20 percent wasted and 70 percent anaemic - will have serious repercussions.
+India's neglect of its young -- 48 percent are stunted, 20 percent wasted and 70 percent anemic -- will have serious repercussions.
 The World Bank says malnutrition in the poorest countries slashes around 3 percent from annual economic growth.

 Malnourished children will struggle at school, if they go at all, and earn 20 percent less during their working life and are more prone to infections, including HIV, and death.